yannawr/kittygo/README.md

 sudo ./kittygo.sh --install-kittygo
 ```

-This will copy the script to /usr/local/bin/ and create a configuration file.
-Then you can then delete the repository directory if you prefer.
+This will copy the script to /usr/local/bin/ (default) and create a configuration file.
+Then you can delete the repository directory if you prefer.

-You may need to close the terminal and reopen it for the installed packages to be usable from the command line, or run `source ~/.bashrc`.
-If packages still doesn't work, it means you need to set the new GOPATH kittygo defined in the PATH as follows: `export PATH=$PATH:/usr/bin/go-packages/`.

 ### Installing a Go Package